 - modifying instructions and reference manuals.

 An adjustment can be reasonable even though it costs the employer money.
-There is support available towards the cost of reasonable adjustments, for example via the government's Access to Work scheme.
+There is support available towards the cost of some adjustments, for example via the government's Access to Work scheme.